How to Start a Window Replacement Business

 Advantages of a Limited Liability Company for a Window Installation Business

-For window businesses, an LLC structure is more than just a title — it comes with plenty of benefits.
+For window businesses, an LLC structure is more than just a title — it comes with plenty of benefits of an LLC.
 First, there’s credibility — clients often prefer partnering with officially registered entities over sole proprietorships or general partnerships.

-Next, there’s the tax advantage of an LLC being a pass-through entity.
+Next, there’s the tax advantage of an LLC being a pass-through entity (see pass-through entity definition).
 This means that, unlike most corporations, an LLC’s profits aren’t taxed at the company level.
 Instead, they pass through to the owners’ personal tax returns, which can be a significant tax advantage.

 Alternatively, if the LLC wants to be taxed like a corporation or S corporation (please see our What is an S Corp? page), the business can elect that status, too.
 And if that wasn’t enough, the flexibility in management and operations gives you the liberty to run your window company LLC the way you see fit.